top of page

 It was only two days later in Newcastle that we realised that this concept had already been done, as Northumbria and Newcastle had two years on us, but no-one else had thought for themselves it was a good idea or to be honest eben mentioned it as we progressed up the country.
 The season ended with Bath hosting Exeter, and the first involvement of Women’s Rugby which thankfully quickly got fully adopted elsewhere in the next couple of years.

-North of the border, Edinburgh, Glasgow were joined by Dundee and St Andrews in hosting their own versions, the parties were legendary, and I am sure Chris Cusiter played in the first Edinburgh match but it was a big party so that might have been a figment.
-Exeter started to host their own Varsity, cherry picking opposition they could beat from their regular league fixtures, a very successful policy over the years.
+Working with Exeter, they started to host their own Varsity, cherry picking opposition they could beat from their regular league fixtures, a very successful policy over the years.
 St Marys and Brunel staged their first varsity match at Sunbury, and Simon Amor kicked the match winning drop goal in the last minute.

 The attendances grew, the pre and post-match parties became bigger and I like to think that one more innovation from myself, has helped sustain the Varsity phenom.